Events

 Preparing for the October application deadline: medicine, dentistry, veterinary science, and Oxbridge For students

 Applying early in October means early preparation is key!
-Hear from admissions experts from the University of Cambridge, medicine, dentistry, and veterinary science on things you can do now to get ready for the deadline, including hints and tips on personal statement writing, admissions tests, and interviews.
+Hear from admissions experts from the University of Cambridge, and university admissions staff of medicine, dentistry, and veterinary science on things you can do now to get ready for the deadline, including hints and tips on personal statement writing, admissions tests, and interviews.
 Get your questions answered now on the process and what makes a great application.

 Tuesday 27 January @ 17:30 UK time - 45 mins -